 When assessing course management reviewers may consider, among other things, syllabi, student evaluations, peer reviews, and self-evaluation.
 Information regarding compliance with grade submissions and related grade forms may be obtained from the office of the Academic Dean.

-2.342 Growth as a Scholar
+2.342 Scholarship and Creative Activity